 We did plenty of research, bought an unreasonable amount of headphones, and clocked quite a few miles to compile this list of the best Bluetooth headphones for running.
-However, it should be pointed out: there’s lots of models out there, and you may find that you like something other than our pick.
+However, it should be pointed out: there are a lot of models out there, and you may find that you like something other than our pick.
 That’s okay, and we’ve included a handful of other standouts for your consideration.

 The best wireless Bluetooth running headphones are the Bose SoundSport Wireless

-The Bose SoundSport comes in two versions: wired, and wireless.
-We’re here to discuss the latter.
+The Bose SoundSport now come in three versions: wired, true wireless, and wireless.
 Although the wired version was fine and used frequently by many (our own Adam Molina included) the wireless iteration comes with much needed improvements.
-We’re not going to claim that the SoundSport Wireless has top-of-the-line sound, fit, or features—but they do better in all of these aspects combined than their competition.
-The SoundSport Wireless is sweat resistant, and feature a plastic housing which I found to be a little bulky for my liking.
-Given just how large the earbuds are, I was expecting to get some impressive battery life out of these.
+We’re not going to claim that the SoundSport Wireless is the end-all-be-all regarding sound, fit, or features—but they do better in all of these categories combined than their competition.
+The SoundSport Wireless are sweat-resistant and feature a bulky plastic housing.
+Given just how large the earbuds are, I was expecting to get some impressive battery life.
 Alas, these guys will only keep up with you for six hours before throwing in the towel.

 Bose Soundsport WirelessFull Review

-That said, these are excellent for running because they actually stay in.
-The StayHear+ tips help to mitigate jiggling and jostling.
-Plus, in-line mic and remote is great for when you need to skip ahead to a more motivating song.
+That said, these are excellent for running, because they actually stay in.
+The StayHear+ tips mitigate jiggling and jostling.
+Plus, the in-line mic and remote is great for when you need to skip ahead to a more motivating song.
 It also has a nice curved design which allowed for greater distinction between the buttons.
 When listening, I thought the low end was pretty good.
-Nothing outstanding but it was emphasized more than in other Bose models, and I appreciate the efforts that went into deciding the sound signature since.
-At the end of the day, these are intended for exercising.
+Due to their smaller footprint and more stable connection, the Bose SoundSport Free defend their title as the best all around running earbuds.

 The Jaybird X3 easily offer the best fit.
-They include six pairs of ear tips (three foam, three silicone) and three pairs of wingtips–all varying in size–to ensure that that the right combination fits you.
+They include six pairs of ear tips (three foam, three silicone) and three pairs of wingtips—all varying in size—to ensure that that the right combination fits you.
 Also, the included cable clips mean that you can adjust the length of the wire to your liking.
-Personally, I prefer it to be snug against the back of my head to mitigate microphonics.
-The ear tips are ergonomically shape and angled around 60 degrees, making for a smooth fit.
+Personally, I prefer it to be snug against the back of my head to counteract microphonics.
+The ear tips are ergonomic and angled around 60 degrees.
 Upgraded from the X2’s, the wing tips now feature a thicker, sturdier silicone structure.
 Not only do the X3 stay in for your entire run, but they remain comfortable the whole time.
-Whether I was in the gym, on a walk or at one of the five Keurigs my office has, I never felt discomfort.
+Whether I was in the gym, on a walk, or at one of the five Keurigs my former office had, I never felt discomfort.

 If $100 is too much to spend